ory/sdk/clients/client/python/docs/OAuth2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **revoke_o_auth2_login_sessions**
-> revoke_o_auth2_login_sessions(subject)
+> revoke_o_auth2_login_sessions()

-Revokes All OAuth 2.0 Login Sessions of a Subject
+Revokes OAuth 2.0 Login Sessions by either a Subject or a SessionID

-This endpoint invalidates a subject's authentication session.
-After revoking the authentication session, the subject has to re-authenticate at the Ory OAuth2 Provider.
-This endpoint does not invalidate any tokens and does not work with OpenID Connect Front- or Back-channel logout.
+This endpoint invalidates authentication sessions.
+After revoking the authentication session(s), the subject has to re-authenticate at the Ory OAuth2 Provider.
+This endpoint does not invalidate any tokens.
+If you send the subject in a query param, all authentication sessions that belong to that subject are revoked.
+No OpennID Connect Front- or Back-channel logout is performed in this case.
+Alternatively, you can send a SessionID via `sid` query param, in which case, only the session that is connected to that SessionID is revoked.
+OpenID Connect Back-channel logout is performed in this case.

 ### Example